ChilliCream/graphql-platform/website/src/docs/hotchocolate/distributed-schema/schema-configuration.md

 }
 ```

-The collision resolver of HotChocolate will resolve the following on the stitching layer:
+The collision resolver of Hot Chocolate will resolve the following on the stitching layer:

 ```sdl
 type Category @source(name: "Category", schema: "products") {